Scientific writing: History

-Scientific writing in English started in the 14th century.
-With the founding in 1665 of the first scientific journal in English, the Philosophical Transactions of the Royal Society, the features of scientific writing gradually evolved from republication of personal letters to freestanding articles, with greater specificity of methods and findings, as well as conclusions to be drawn from evidence.
-Modern practices of intertextual reference and citation emerged only at the end of the eighteenth century.
+English scientific writing dates back to the 14th century.
+In 1665, Henry Oldenburg founded the first scientific journal, Philosophical Transactions of the Royal Society.

+Scholars consider that Philosophical Transactions of the Royal Society have shaped the fundamental principles of scientific journals, primarily concerning the relevance of scientific priority and peer review.
+Modern practices of standardized citation did not emerge until the 20th century when the Chicago Manual of Style introduced its citation format, followed by the American Psychological Association in 1929 which became the most used citation style in the scientific discipline.

 The Royal Society established good practice for scientific writing.
 Founder member Thomas Sprat wrote on the importance of plain and accurate description rather than rhetorical flourishes in his History of the Royal Society of London.
 Robert Boyle emphasized the importance of not boring the reader with a dull, flat style.

 Because most scientific journals accept manuscripts only in English, an entire industry has developed to help non-native English speaking authors improve their text before submission.
 It is just now becoming an accepted practice to utilize the benefits of these services.
 This is making it easier for scientists to focus on their research and still get published in top journals.

 Besides the customary readability tests, software tools relying on Natural Language Processing to analyze text help writer scientists evaluate the quality of their manuscripts prior to submission to a journal.
 SWAN, a Java app written by researchers from the University of Eastern Finland is such a tool.